-Symptoms: Dry skin Epistaxis Dark face Infertility Purple lips Purple face Purple nails Painful period Abdominal pain Abdomen masses Purple petechiae Vomiting of blood Dark colored blood Hypochondrial pain Irregular menstruation Dark clots in menstrual blood
+Symptoms: Dry skin Epistaxis Infertility Purple lips Purple face Purple nails Abdominal pain Painful period Abdominal masses Purple petechiae Vomiting of blood Hypochondrial pain Dark colored blood Irregular menstruation Dark clots in menstrual blood

 Shi Xiao San is sometimes prescribed by TCM practitioners to treat Liver Blood Stagnation.
-This pattern leads to symptoms such as dark clots in menstrual blood, dark colored blood, irregular menstruation and painful period.
-Patients with Liver Blood Stagnation typically exhibit wiry (Xian) pulses as well as a bluish-purple sides tongue.
+This pattern leads to symptoms such as hypochondrial pain, abdominal pain, vomiting of blood and epistaxis.
+Patients with Liver Blood Stagnation typically exhibit wiry (Xian) pulses as well as Purple tongue or purple spots on sides. .

-Liver Blood Stagnation usually develops from other patterns, Liver Qi Stagnation, Cold and Heat being the most common ones.
+Liver Blood Stagnation usually develops from other patterns and Liver Qi Stagnation, Cold and Heat are the three most common ones.
 Sometimes Qi Deficiency, Blood Deficiency and Phlegm can also be the precursors.

 Liver Qi Stagnation is the most common cause.
-If left unchecked for a while without being... read more about Liver Blood Stagnation
+If left unchecked for a while without... read more about Liver Blood Stagnation

 The Stomach is a so-called "Fu" Organ.
 Learn more about the Stomach in Chinese Medicine

 Pulse type(s): Wiry (Xian)